 Representation in State and Federal White Collar Crime Cases

-When criminal activity is alleged to have occurred in relation to a financial transaction, in a business setting, in avoidance of taxes, or any number of regulations, the government investigation often moves quickly.
+When criminal activity is alleged to have occurred in relation to a financial transaction, in a business setting, in avoidance of taxes, or with regard to any number of regulations, the Government investigation often moves quickly.
 Having experienced counsel involved early is critical to guide you or your organization through the process.
 If you have received a target letter, or if a business card is left by an agent executing a search warrant, reach out for help immediately.

 Call (570) 421-2300 for assistance.

 Federal investigations and prosecutions rely upon grand juries, and if you receive a subpoena to appear before the grand jury in relation to a white collar case, you need to contact an attorney to guide you through the process.
 There is a statewide investigating grand jury and countywide presenting grand juries that also consider these cases on the state level.
 Attorney Reish has represented clients called before federal and state grand juries and is familiar with this process and with the parties involved.